3mdeb/news-and-ideas/blog/content/post/2024-03-15-uefi-sb-implementation-mpl.md

 ### Results

-The following images show the test suite results:
+The tests were performed on MPL PIP44.
+The following images show the test suite
+results:
 ![uefi-sb-results-report](/img/uefi-sb-results-pt1.png)
 ![uefi-sb-results-report](/img/uefi-sb-results-pt2.png)